julia-dizhak/frontend-interview/_posts/2018-01-05-core-javascript.markdown

 ------
 <br>

-## Functions
+## Functions and Methods

 ### What is ternary operator?
-!
-What does the word "Ternary" indicate?

-The conditional (ternary) operator is the only JavaScript operator that takes three operands.
-This operator is frequently used as a shortcut for the if statement.
+What does the word "ternary" indicate?.
+The conditional operator is the only js operator that takes three operands.
+This operator is frequently used as a shortcut for the `if` statement:

-`syntax condition ? expr1 : expr2`
+`condition ? expr1 : expr2`

 ---
 <br>
 ### What is the difference between .call and .apply, .bind?
 By call, apply, bind you can write common methods for various objects.

-The `function.prototype.call()` method calls a function with a given `this` value and `arguments` provided individually.
+The `Function.prototype.call()` method calls a function with a given `this` value and `arguments` provided individually.
 Syntax `function.call(thisArg, arg1, arg2, ...)`

-The `function.prototype.apply()` method calls a function with a given `this` value, and `arguments` provided as an array.
+The `Function.prototype.apply()` method calls a function with a given `this` value, and `arguments` provided as an array.

 {% highlight ruby %}
 let numbers = [5, 6, 2, 3, 7];